 Operational Risk Financial Risk Legal Risk Benefits The City Council currently only operate the facilities due to the fact that Lancashire County Council withdrew its service provision.
 Closure of the pools would clearly have an impact on community provision but it would be hoped that these could be picked up within the other private/public facilities available (including SASC). savings.
 It would also mitigate future increasing costs such as utilities.
-The cost of redundancies will need to be addressed. terminates the contracts in accordance with the Legal Agreement in place.
-Substantial budgetary savings without impacting on statutory service provision.
+The cost of redundancies will need to be addressed. terminates the savings without impacting on statutory service provision.
 Mitigate increasing unknown costs associated with utilities.

-Continue with existing Agreement.
+Option 2 Continue with existing Agreement.

 Operational Risk Financial Risk Legal Risk Benefits The City Council currently only operates the facilities due to the fact that Lancashire County Council withdrew its service provision.
-Closure of the pools would clearly have an impact on community provision but it would be hoped that these could be picked up within the other private/public The cost of operating the pools would still have to be met by the Council.
+Closure of the pools would clearly have an impact on community provision but it would be hoped that these could be picked up within the other private/public facilities available (including SASC).
+The cost of operating the pools would still have to be met by the Council.
 In addition, this cost may increase if the current increased energy costs continue into future years.
 The Council has no statutory requirement to make provision for community, or educational, swimming.